Solen, North Dakota

-Solen is a city in Sioux County, North Dakota, United States and on the Standing Rock Indian Reservation.
+Solen is a city in Sioux County, North Dakota, United States and on the Standing Rock Sioux Reservation.
 The population was 70 at the 2020 census.

-The town has a gas station and automotive repair shop called Hoffman's Garage which has been family owned and operated since the early 1900s as well as a local bar, Last Chance Saloon.
+The town has a gas station and automotive repair shop called Hoffman's Garage which has been family owned and operated since the early 1900s.

 History

 Solen was founded in 1910 along a Northern Pacific Railway branch line that ran from Mandan to Mott.
-The name comes from Mary Louise Van Solen, the half-Lakota and half-French daughter of Eagle Woman (Matilda Galpin) and one of the first schoolteachers on the Standing Rock Indian Reservation.
+The name comes from Mary Louise Van Solen, the half-Lakota and half-French daughter of Eagle Woman (Matilda Galpin) and one of the first schoolteachers on the Standing Rock Sioux Reservation.